 Secrets Kept from Juries: Volume 1 – Insurance

 There’s a dirty little secret in almost every personal injury trial.
-No one talks about insurance.
+No one is allowed to talk about the defendant’s insurance.
 There’s talk about red lights, green lights, stop signs, icy sidewalks, injuries, but no insurance.

 Minnesotans injured in car crashes, falls or other personal injuries are almost always prohibited from mentioning liability insurance at trial.
 In most cases anyone who mentions insurance will end up causing a mistrial and paying the other party’s costs to start over.